Grab our 10 Tips for Free Self Care! Enter your email here:

 This may help you if you want to be both modern and classic.

-But if you’re bothered by your child having the same name as everyone else, keep an eye on the top 100 baby girl and boy names for the year your child is born.
+But if you’re bothered by your child having the same name as everyone else, keep an eye on the top 100 baby girl and boy names for the year your child is born and choose something at the bottom of the list (or off the list entirely).

 Still worried you may choose a name that’s too popular?
 Think about popular TV shows and movies.
 It’s no coincidence that Aiden began trending around the same time Sex in the City was popular.